Parathyroid Q&A is a community of experts and patients dedicated to understanding and treating Parathyroid Disease.

 Hypoparathyroidism (note that it is hypO, not hypER) is a rare condition characterized by abnormally low or absent parathyroid hormone (PTH).
 Most often this occurs as a complication of thyroid or parathyroid surgery, when all four parathyroid glands are injured or removed.
 Hypoparathyroidism can also occur in someone who has not had neck surgery, though this is very rare.
 To some extent, everyone who has parathyroid surgery can have a mild and temporary hypoparathyroidism in the days and weeks after surgery, but this resolves when the remaining parathyroids recover.
 Permanent hypoparathyroidism results in lifelong low calcium levels.
 It is treated with activated Vitamin D and calcium supplements.
 There is a daily injectable form of PTH that can help as well.
 The questions and answers on this site deal primarily with hypERparathyroidism, or overactive parathyroids, rather than hypoparathyroidism.

-Diagnosis Primary HPT Secondary HPT Popular Parathyroid Disease Basics FAQ
+Diagnosis Primary HPT Popular Secondary HPT Parathyroid Disease Basics FAQ